Thursday, September 27, 2007

 Five hours later our Boeing 767 slowly descended across the Pacific as a small triangular island flew into view.
 The airport runway runs almost the full width of the southern corner of the island.
 I later learned that it had been extended by NASA in 1985 to serve as an emergency landing strip for the Space Shuttle program.
 This extension made the island accessible by large passenger jets for the first time, thus paving the way for mass tourism.

 Despite being such a small island (we're talking 117 sq km) there was a surprising amount to see and explore.
-I spent 2.5 days on the island, barely enough time to enjoy its highlights.
+I spent two days on the island, barely enough time to enjoy its highlights.
 The first afternoon was spent visiting two significant sights; Orongo ceremonial village and Ahu Vinapu.
 Surprisingly, neither is known for the presence of moai, the island's famous carved stone heads.

 Securing the egg required scrambling down a near-vertical cliff, swimming through heavy ocean swells and finally returning to the top of the cliff.
 Whoever returned first with their egg intact was crowned ceremonial chief for another year.
 As I stood on the edge of this wind-swept outcrop I couldn't help but marvel at the courage of these men.

 Today, all that remains of this strange cult are a series of low-ceiling stone houses.
 Nearby are several birdman rock drawings.
 Perhaps the most spectacular vista in the area is a few metres further on.
-Here we stood on the edge of the crater itself, marveling at the weed-covered lake sitting more than a hundred metres below.
+Here we stood on the edge of the crater itself, marvelling at the weed-covered lake sitting more than a hundred metres below.

 Our second sight on Day One was the anu, or rock platform, of Ahu Vinapu.
 This forlorn platform sits at the end of the airport runway in the midst of a sheep paddock.
 It was here we sighted our first toppled moai.
 Access to the site is unrestricted enabling us to wander among the fallen icons as leisure.
 You could see that each statue was carved from a dull grey stone.
 I also discovered that each moai had once been capped with a separate red stone 'topknot' stone.

 Ahu Vinapu is known for its seamless fitting stonework.
 The only such craftmanship on the island.
-Archeologists marvel as its precision.
+Archaeologists marvel at its precision.
 The world's only other locations with such stonework can be found among the Inca ruins of South America.
 This resemblance raises conjecture that Easter Island was once visited by the Incas.
 Garry and I visited Peru in 2005.
 The stonework there does indeed look identical to that of Ahu Vinapu.

 Accommodation on the island is a relatively simple affair.
-I stayed at a small, local residenciale lodge.
+I stayed at Hotel Manutara, a small, local residenciale lodge.
 These are generally private homes with clean, tidy guest accommodation extensions.
 Each night I booked a simple dinner, while breakfast was included in the tariff.

 Nobody knows why the islanders began carving moai.
 Likewise, nobody knows why they stopped and why every statue was later toppled from its platform.
 Their presence remains one of the most enduring mysteries of Easter Island.

 Our second stop on Day Two was Ahu Tongariki.
 This is the largest ahu on the island.
 A Japanese team restored its 15 moai making for one of the island's most popular postcard locations.
-One of our tour group included a freelance Canadian journalist.
+Our tour group included a freelance Canadian journalist.
 A photo of the group that he took here later appeared in print.
 My first and only moment of being a celebrity in the Toronto media.

 Close by are a series of completed moai sitting upright, half buried in the earth.
 Apparently, as each statue was completed it was moved to a custom dug pit for temporary storage.
 The Islander moved the moai to its final location at a later date.
 A group of these 'stored' moai remains in place today.